 9. Pedigree Tender Bites Small Breed Dry Dog Food

-- Natural fiber content aids digestion
+- Natural fiber: Supports healthy digestion

-- Complete and balanced nutrition for adult dogs
+- Complete and balanced: Provides daily nutrition for small breeds

 - Supports digestive health